Sustainability at the Future of Surgery Festival

 Creating more sustainable events

-We want to create more sustainable events and help our attendees do the same.
+We have introduced more sustainable events and help our attendees do the same.

 Positive changes we introduced: